DIY Dish liquid

 Notice how I don't call it Dishwashing Detergent?
 That's because detergents are full of synthetic surfactants which are not good for you, me or the environment!

 Instead we need to use simple soap solutions & in this case Castile Soap is a clear winner.
 You can use it directly or you can use it to make your own dishwashing liquid.
-Grab the Dish Liquid Recipe here.
+Grab the 2-in-1 Dish Liquid and Hand Wash recipe here.

 DIY Dish powder